RohanIAzad/mortgage-prepayment-mbs-analytics/README.md

 This picture illustrates the structure of the target variable.

 For a loan that originated in April and assuming currently we are in July, predicting if the loan will prepay in the month of August.
-In August will predict if the loan will prepay in September if it has not already prepaid in August.Some of teh input features use events from the last 3 months such as if there was any 30 plus days of delinquency in the last 3 months (any_30plus_dq_last_3m), That is why t-1, t-2, t-3 is there.
+In August will predict if the loan will prepay in September if it has not already prepaid in August.
+Some of the input features use events from the last 3 months such as if there was any 30 plus days of delinquency in the last 3 months (any_30plus_dq_last_3m), That is why t-1, t-2, t-3 is there.

 The feature panel contains approximately **6.27M eligible next month observations and 38,374 positive events**.